CT Pregnancy Services

 - A birth plan is a written document of what you would like to happen when you are giving birth.
 This outline of your preferences during your labor and delivery can include who you want with you during labor, if you want pain medication, and anything else that will make you comfortable at that time.

-To learn more, please visit our pregnancy links page.
+To learn more, please visit our pregnancy resources page.